Skip to content

 How to define a new system

 1. Make a folder for the part number of your system somewhere on your computer.
-Run Harnice Render, which will generate an example system that you can then edit.
+Run Harnice Build (harnice -b), which will generate an example system that you can then edit.

 1. Navigate to your device folder (cd in command line).
 You don't need to make a rev folder yet, just make sure your command line is in a folder you want to represent the device you're working on.

-2. Harnice render it (harnice -r).
-It should walk you through the following steps then render an example:
+2. Build it with Harnice (harnice -b or harnice --build).
+It should walk you through the following steps then produce an example:

 1. No valid Harnice file structure detected in 'your_part_number'.
 Create new PN here? [y]: hit enter